Girls' Frontline 2: Exilium: Development

 Based on player feedback following the game's initial release in China, the difficulty of campaign levels was lowered, and various optimisations and quality-of-life adjustments were implemented.
-During the one-year anniversary of the game's launch in China, new features such as a fully explorable, interactable base of operations were announced for a future update.
-The explorable base will feature decorative furniture, character interactions such as cooking in the kitchen and sharing a bed with T-Dolls, and ASMR audio content.
+Successive patches have progressively introduced new game modes and features over time, such as the Aphelion and Deep Oblivion major updates which introduced the Boundary Push game mode and the explorable Crew Deck respectively.
+The developers have announced future plans to introduce a new support system utilising vehicles and drones, to be implemented in 2026.

 In January 2025, MICA Team collaborated with embroidery artist Zhang Xue, a practitioner of Suzhou embroidery as registered by the State Council of the People's Republic of China as a National Intangible Cultural Heritage, in implementing an in-game embroidered costume for the character Makiatto based on Zhang's design; speaking to the Chinese government newspaper People's Daily in relation to the collaboration, Yuzhong states that "Generation Z players regard games as a spiritual vehicle [for] cultural identity... high-quality videogames can resonate with cultures around the world by showcasing the essence of Chinese civilisation".

-MICA Team states in an interview that the development cost for the game exceeds 100 million renminbi (US$13.7 million).
+MICA Team stated in an interview that the development cost for the game exceeds 100 million renminbi (US$13.7 million).
 The development turnaround time for each individual playable character is approximately 6 months.
+Studio recording for the Chinese and Japanese voice acting in new story chapters generally takes place one month before the release of major events on the Chinese server.